-$$y{it} = \gamma_i + \mu_t + \beta_2 Z{it} + X{it} \alpha_X + e{it} \tag{4}$$ where $y{it}$ is the logarithm of crimes in tract i and year t.
+$$y{it} = \gamma_i + \mu_t + \beta_2 Z{it} + X{it} \alpha_X + e{it} \tag{4}$$ where y{it} is the logarithm of crimes in tract i and year t.
 Finally, the second stage or instrumental variable specification follows Equation (5):

-$$y{it} = \gamma_i + \mu_t + \beta_3 L{it} + X{it} \alpha_X + e{it} \tag{5}$$ where $\gamma_i$ , $\mu_t$ , and $X{it}$ are defined as previously, and $\hat{L}{it}$ is the predicted growth rate of the mortgage loan amount in tract i and year t based on the first stage in Equation (3).
+$$y{it} = \gamma_i + \mu_t + \beta_3 L{it} + X{it} \alpha_X + e{it} \tag{5}$$ where \hat{L}{it} is the predicted growth rate of the mortgage loan amount in tract i and year t based on the first stage in Equation (3).
 The standard errors are clustered at the census tract level.
-Some outcomes, particularly homicides, have zero incidents in any given yeartract; the inverse hyperbolic sine function was used instead of the logarithm function for all outcomes.
-This transformation approximates to $\log(2y)$ , and it can be interpreted in the same way as a standard logarithmic dependent variable (Burbidge et al., 1988).
+Some outcomes, particularly homicides, have zero incidents in any given year tract.
+The inverse hyperbolic sine function was used, which approximates to $\log(2y)$, and it can be interpreted in the same way as a standard logarithmic dependent variable (Burbidge et al., 1988).
 The robustness checks use alternative functional forms.

-The shift-share instrument model became common in urban, regional, and international trade economics since Bartik (1991) examined the impacts of state and local policies on job growth.
-Instrument variables based on bank lending data have been used previously to assess the effect of credit market shocks in the real economy (Abras and de Paula Rocha, 2020; Greenstone et al., 2020).
-In the crime literature, the shift-share instrument method has been used to examine the public safety effects of mortgages (Bunting, 2020), migrations waves (Dehos, 2021), labor market shocks (Dell et al., 2019; Ghosh, 2018; Gould et al., 2002), gun ownership (Billings, 2020), and stop, question, and frisk strategies (Weisburd et al., 2016).
+The shift-share instrument model became common in urban, regional, and international trade economics since Bartik (1991) examined the impacts of state and local policies on job growth.7 Instrumental variables based on bank lending data have been used previously to assess the effect of credit market shocks in the real economy (Abras and de Paula Rocha, 2020; Greenstone et al., 2020).
+In the crime literature, the shift-share instrument method has been used to examine the public safety effects of mortgages (Bunting, 2020), migration waves (Dehos, 2021), labor market shocks (Dell et al., 2019; Ghosh, 2018; Gould et al., 2002), gun ownership (Billings, 2020), and stop, question, and frisk strategies (Weisburd et al., 2016).

 The shift-share instrument has features similar to the instrumental variable methods used in the crime literature.
-For instance, the shifts are built using the national lending made by a bank excluding the loans in the city of interest, which is similar to the leave-one-out average sentence approach used in the judge instrumental variable studies aiming to assess the impact of incarceration on recidivism (Aizer and Doyle Jr, 2015; Loeffler and Nagin, 2022).
-Likewise, historical population shares have been used as instrumental variables to predict future population concentrations but theoretically independent from
+For instance, the shifts are built using the national lending made by a bank, excluding the loans in the city of interest, which is similar to the leave-one-out average sentence approach used in the judge instrumental variable studies aiming to assess the impact of incarceration on recidivism (Aizer and Doyle Jr, 2015; Loeffler and Nagin, 2022).
+Likewise, historical population shares have been used as instrumental variables to predict future population concentrations, but theoretically independent from current crime rates, to examine the impact of immigration on neighborhood crime (MacDonald et al., 2013).

-$^{13}$ Bartik (1991) was not the first one using this approach.
+7Bartik (1991) was not the first one using this approach.
 Still, the author popularized this method and explained its logic, carrying the author's name (Broxterman and Larson, 2020; Goldsmith-Pinkham et al., 2020).
 A Google Scholar search of the terms Bartik instrument or shift-share instrument returns more than 1,800 results.
 While not all hits probably use this instrument, it signals the widespread use of the method in the literature.